Constitution, Bylaws & Code of Ethics

 SECTION 1.
 Eligibility.
 There shall be five types of membership open to all persons who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club.

-- HOUSEHOLD membership.
-Two persons eighteen (18) years of age and older who reside in the same household may be elected to membership, and each one shall have, upon election, all rights, duties and privileges accorded to individuals.
+- b) HOUSEHOLD Two persons eighteen (18) years of age and older who reside in the same household may be elected to membership, and each one shall have, upon election, all rights, duties and privileges accorded to individuals including voting and holding office.

-- LIFE membership.
-Life membership is an honor that may be accorded to an individual or household membership after being nominated by any member of the Club and elected by two-thirds (2/3) majority of the Board of Directors.
+- d) LIFE Life membership is an honor that may be accorded to an individual or household membership after being nominated by any member of the Club and elected by two-thirds (2/3) majority of the Board of Directors.
 Eligibility for Life Membership is continuous membership for at least twenty (20) years.
-Life members shall have, upon election, all rights and privileges of membership, including voting rights.
-Life members may not hold office nor shall they pay membership dues.
+Life members shall have, upon election, all rights and privileges of membership, including voting rights, but not the right to hold office.
+Life members shall not pay membership dues.

 SECTION 4.
 Election to Membership.

-- Names and addresses of applicants and the names of their endorsers shall be publicized one time to the membership.
-Publication shall be on a quarterly basis in the newsletter or by separate mailing.
+- b) Names and addresses of applicants and the names of their endorsers shall be publicized one time to the membership.
+Publication shall be on a quarterly basis in the newsletter or by the Corresponding Secretary in an e-mail or separate mailing.
 Members will have thirty (30) days from the date of publication to submit to the Corresponding Secretary their comments, concerns or objections about the proposed new members.
 The Board will review said comments, concerns or objections prior to voting on a membership application.

-- Applicants may be elected by secret ballot at any physical meeting of the Board of Directors or by vote of the Directors by mail, fax, telephone conference call or electronic mail (hereafter referred to as teleconference and e-mail respectively).
-Affirmative votes of two-thirds (2/3) of the Directors present at a meeting of the Board or of two-thirds (2/3) of the entire Board voting shall be required to elect an applicant.
+- c) Applicants may be elected by secret ballot at any physical meeting of the Board of Directors or by vote of the Officers and Directors by mail, fax, teleconference, or e-mail.
+Affirmative votes of two-thirds (2/3) of the Officers and Directors present at a physical meeting or teleconference of the Board or of two-thirds (2/3) of the entire Board voting by e-mail shall be required to elect an applicant.

-- An applicant who has received a negative vote by the Board and the applicant’s endorsers shall be notified of the applicant’s non-election to membership within two (2) weeks of the Board’s vote.
-Upon request by the applicant for membership, the Board may review objections against the applicant with the applicant and/or the applicant’s endorsers.
+- d) An applicant who has received a negative vote by the Board shall be notified of the applicant’s non-election to membership within two (2) weeks of the Board’s vote.
+The applicant’s endorser’s shall also be notified.
+Upon request by the applicant for membership, the Board may but is not required to review objections against the applicant with the applicant and/or the applicant’s endorsers.
 An applicant who has received a negative vote by the Board may be presented by one of the applicant’s endorsers at the next Annual Membership Meeting of the Club.
 The Club may elect such applicant(s) by a favorable vote of seventy-five percent (75%) of the members voting.
 Voting shall be by secret written ballot.

 SECTION 6.
 Termination of Membership.
 Membership may be terminated by: